 READ MORE: Syria ceasefire deal explained

-The Russian military said two F-16 and two A-10 jets flew into Syrian airspace from neighbouring Iraq to carry out the raids.
+The Russian military said two F-16 and two A-10 jets flew into Syrian air space from neighbouring Iraq to carry out the strikes.

 The UK-based Syrian Observatory for Human Rights monitoring group gave a toll of 83 soldiers killed, as it confirmed the strikes were US-led coalition raids.